-Nothing says Christmas like angels, reindeer and peace doves.
-Today I’m sharing an eye-catching Christmas handprint art idea which incorporates all three of these as well as a fun and easy process art technique.
+Nothing says Christmas like angels, reindeer, and peace doves.
+Here’s an eye-catching Christmas handprint art idea that incorporates all three of these as well as a fun and easy process art technique.

 We’re big fans of liquid watercolours in our house.
-The girls adore doing “experiments” (aka. making a huge mess) with them, and we also use them in place of food colouring when making slime or similar because they don’t stain clothing, furniture and fingers anywhere near as much.
+The girls adore doing “experiments” (aka. making a huge mess) with them.
+We also use them in place of food colouring when making slime or similar because they don’t stain clothing, furniture and fingers anywhere near as much.

 Our Christmas handprint art idea uses a fun process art technique with liquid watercolour and salt, and then finishes it off with Christmas-themed silhouette cutouts incorporating personalised handprint shapes.
 The salt creates a gorgeous, Wintery, crystallised effect on the watercolours which makes a fantastic backdrop for the silhouette cutouts.